qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 significant errors due to numerical inaccuracies.
 This is why the *default* algorithm in QuTiP to construct the Krylov basis is the *fully-reorthogonalized* Lanczos algorithm (FRO).
-It orthogonalizes new basis vectors in respect to all previously created vectors to greatly limit the accumulation of errors.
-However, by specifically setting ``options["algorithm"]="lanczos"``, the original version is still accessible.
+It orthogonalizes new basis vectors in respect to *all* (contrary to just the last two) previously created vectors to greatly limit the accumulation of numerical errors.
+However, by specifically setting ``options["algorithm"]="lanczos"``, the standard Lanczos algorithm is still available.

 In addition, QuTiP supports the Arnoldi iteration.
-This is necessary to correctly calculate open system dynamics.
+It is necessary to correctly calculate open system dynamics.
 Contrary to the standard Lanczos and FRO Lanczos which produce a tri-diagonal matrix, the Arnoldi interation provides an upper-Hessenberg form.
-If :func:`.krylovsolve` is provided with collapse operators ``c_ops`` or a non-Hermitian Liouvillian, the Arnoldi algorithm will be enforced automatically for accurate results.
+If :func:`.krylovsolve` is provided with collapse operators ``c_ops`` or a non-Hermitian Liouvillian, the Arnoldi algorithm will be enforced automatically.

 .. _krylov-qutip: